BakedSoups/Steam_Reccomender/README.md

 ![image](https://github.com/user-attachments/assets/2266a005-ea0d-4081-9836-69bc965eac51)

 ## Todo
-- we should be able to have context of previous games if the review is mentioning it and build tags from that
+- Make the search landing page auto suggest beyound fuzzy
-- Convert the MVP flask ap to fast api (starting to get limited)
+- add more depth to tag matching
-- Implement Chroma db
+- In the results page add buttons to sort by reviews and tags
-- humble bundle affiliates
+- Add multiple game inputs

 ## IMPORTANT Notice
 if any of the reviewing companies I pulled data from would like to be removed from this program let me know